embeddedinn/embeddedinn.github.io/_posts/2016-10-08-Building-a-custom-IoT-dashboard.md

 Each device will be configured with a `thingID` that will be used to pair the dashboard and device and the complete server side installation will be rolled into a `Docker` that would enable anyone to spwan their own dashboard by just running a script.

+The final dashboard looks like this:

+{% include image.html
+            img="/images/posts/dashboard/dashboard-Full.png"
+%}

 ## Messaging Server

 In the traditional embedded systems development framework that I was operating from, the tribes advice was to go for a HTTP server with "API" to poll for peripheral data from a web page.
 The very idea made me sick and I decided to go rouge with the *"unconventional"* path.